joinhandshake/seira/README.md

 This specification is read in and used to determine what `gcloud` context to use and what `kubectl` cluster to use when operating commands.
 For example, `seira internal` will connect to `org-internal` gcloud configuration and `gke_org-internal_us-central1-a_internal` kubectl cluster.
 For shorthand, `seira i` shorthand is specified as an alias.

+### Regions and Zones

+All clusters should have a `region` option specified.
+For zonal clusters (clusters that are NOT regional) should also specify their `zone`.

 ### Manifest Files

 Seira expects your Kubernetes manifests to exist in the "kubernetes/cluster-name/app-name" directory.
 When a deploy is run on `foo` app in `staging` cluster, it looks to `kubernetes/staging/foo` directory for the manifest files.